Aubreymcfato/aubreymcfato.github.io/about.md

 My main blog, in Italian, is at [aubreymcfato.com](http://aubreymcfato.com).
 I'm a digital librarian based in Italy, and I'm currently the president of Wikimedia Italia.

 In `books`, you'll find my clippings from books I read on my ereader.
 All quotes have an header, which is also a link, and represents the ebook locations.
+The whole site is on GitHub, so you can edit the repo [here](https://github.com/Aubreymcfato/aubreymcfato.github.io).

 Examples: